BrightGu/MediumVC/Readme.md

 ![Model architecture](Demo/image/mediumvc.png)

 For the audio samples, please refer to our [demo page](https://brightgu.github.io/MediumVC/).
+The more details can be found in "Demo/ConvertedSpeeches/".

 ### Envs
 You can install the dependencies with